Yichen-Si/punkst/docs/modules/coexp.md

-# Gene cooccurrence and marker selection
+# Gene co-occurrence and marker selection

 **`cooccurrence` computes gene co-occurrence within a specified radius and `coloc2markers` selects markers from the co-occurrence matrix.**

-## cooccurrence
+## co-occurrence

 The `cooccurrence` command computes how frequently each pair of genes appear together within a specified radius, either as a binary relation or weighted by distance with exponential decay.
 (We also have a `merge-mtx` command in case you want to add up multiple co-occurrence matrices potentially computed from different datasets.)